 She may be only 26, but photographer-turned-sculptor Billie Clarken is already going places.
 Her genre-defying artworks toy with the notion of ‘the image’ in 3D space and pose an acute commentary on consumer culture and the cult of celebrity through conceptual works that feature Disney-era Miley and leaked nudes of Jennifer Lawrence.
-Last night, in collaboration with INDIE, the Sir Savigny Hotel played host to an exclusive exhibition by the Virginia-born, Berlin-based artist to kick off Gallery Weekend.
+Last night, in collaboration with INDIE, and curated by Fousieh Mobayen, the Sir Savigny Hotel played host to an exclusive exhibition by the Virginia-born, Berlin-based artist to kick off Gallery Weekend.

 The show marked the first time Clarken has ever shown her taxidermy works publicly, alongside a recent experimentation with foam and smuggled bear traps.
 Food and drink came courtesy of The Butcher and Our Berlin, while the spacious Sir Savigny Hotel provided the perfect backdrop for Clarken’s new works (and one she’s managed to haul over from her Los Angeles studio).
 “There is an obvious evolution happening in my practice that feels more poetic, and more focussed on social phenomenon since moving to Berlin,” Clarken tells INDIE.
 “I believe it’s a result of viewing the heaviness of Western Capitalism from a city that it so dramatically divided.”

 In light of her first solo exhibition in Berlin, we caught up with Clarken at the Sir Savigny Hotel to talk celebs, sculpture and the state of contemporary art.

 What’s your background—how did you first get into art, and the process of creating?
 What was the first medium you really became infatuated with?